pUrGe12/TerminAI_V2/README.md

 - [ ] Loading the `main.py` is sometimes triggering the "application not responding" dialogue box (even though it is).
 - [ ] Create the dictionary that will relate the operation category to the relevant model call.

+- [ ] Ensure that the model json using regular expressions correctly.
+If the model outputs the json in between '`' then we want to avoid printing that!
 ---

 If it becomes too heavy for your computer to run all these models along with other systems in parallel, you can use the resources of a workstation and run this in your own computer!
 (Coming out soon)